Smith Strat

 “The concept was mine and a part of it was all about cost,” Dan Smith said.
 “When I got here in 1981, regular Strats were almost a thousand bucks without a case.
 We had to compete with the stuff coming in from off-shore, so we were looking at ways to cut costs.
 One was to relocate the jack to the pickguard.
 That let us to remove a ferrule [the standard output jack], which was a chrome-plated part and cost us three or four bucks or whatever it was. [...]
 The new wiring harness could be done in one piece and just dropped in, so that cut production time.
 We also reduced the knobs to one volume and one tone.
 So you pull out three dollars of your cost here, and another five bucks there, and another couple of bucks somewhere else.”

 It was really a controversial instrument.
-This Strat featured a four (not three) bolt neck plate with micro tilt and was equipped, for the first time with regard to a Standard Stratocaster, with the new BiFlex Truss Rod, designed by Charlie Gressett and already present on the Elite model, whose adjustment at the headstock allowed adjusting its curvature to make it concave or convex; this system was so successful it was used, years later, for the American Standard and for other Stratocasters made in US.
+This Strat featured a four (not three) bolt neck plate with micro tilt and was equipped, for the first time with regard to a regular Stratocaster, with the new BiFlex Truss Rod, designed by Charlie Gressett and already used for the Elite model, whose adjustment at the headstock allowed adjusting its curvature to make it concave or convex.
+After it was in production for a while, John Page slightly modified it by adding the lip to the anchor because the tilt screw adjustment could push the anchor up through the fretboard if too much pressure was exerted on the screw.
+Adding the lip prevented that from happening.
+However, this system was so successful it was used, years later, for the American Standard and for other Stratocasters made in US.
 Bigger frets and an almost flat fretboard with a less rounded neck were adopted to attract guitarists.

 “The concept was mine and a part of it was all about cost,” Dan Smith said.
 “When I got here in 1981, regular Strats were almost a thousand bucks without a case.
 We had to compete with the stuff coming in from off-shore, so we were looking at ways to cut costs.
 One was to relocate the jack to the pickguard.
 That let us to remove a ferrule [the standard output jack], which was a chrome-plated part and cost us three or four bucks or whatever it was. [...]
 The new wiring harness could be done in one piece and just dropped in, so that cut production time.
 We also reduced the knobs to one volume and one tone.
 So you pull out three dollars of your cost here, and another five bucks there, and another couple of bucks somewhere else.”

 It was really a controversial instrument.
-This Strat featured a four (not three) bolt neck plate with micro tilt and was equipped, for the first time with regard to a Standard Stratocaster, with the new BiFlex Truss Rod, designed by Charlie Gressett and already present on the Elite model, whose adjustment at the headstock allowed adjusting its curvature to make it concave or convex; this system was so successful it was used, years later, for the American Standard and for other Stratocasters made in US.
+This Strat featured a four (not three) bolt neck plate with micro tilt and was equipped, for the first time with regard to a regular Stratocaster, with the new BiFlex Truss Rod, designed by Charlie Gressett and already used for the Elite model, whose adjustment at the headstock allowed adjusting its curvature to make it concave or convex.
+After it was in production for a while, John Page slightly modified it by adding the lip to the anchor because the tilt screw adjustment could push the anchor up through the fretboard if too much pressure was exerted on the screw.
+Adding the lip prevented that from happening.
+However, this system was so successful it was used, years later, for the American Standard and for other Stratocasters made in US.
 Bigger frets and an almost flat fretboard with a less rounded neck were adopted to attract guitarists.

 Antonio Calvosa